 - Run an initial build.

-- Run one or more incremental builds.
+- Run several incremental builds.